moj-analytical-services/splink/README.md

 ![python-version-dependency](https://img.shields.io/badge/python-%3E%3D3.6-blue)

-# sparklink

-WORK IN PROGRESS.
-Sparklink is currently in alpha.

-Probabalistic record linkage at scale.
+# sparklink: Probabalistic record linkage at scale

+WARNING:  Sparklink is work in progress and is currently in alpha testing.
+Please feel free to try it, but note this software is not fully tested, and the interface is likely to change rapidly.

 `sparklink` implements Fellegi-Sunter's canonical model of record linkage in Apache Spark, including EM algorithm to estimate parameters of the model.

 It has been shown to be capable of de-duplicating or linking recordsets of at least 10 million records in less than an hour, on a cluster size of 10.

 ## Interactive demo